mijanr/AutoTSFlow/README.md

 We use the classification models available in [tsai library](https://timeseriesai.github.io/tsai/).
 Models can be added to this repository by adding the corresponding config file in the `config` directory, and the corresponding model file in the `codes/models` directory.

 ## Results
-You can find the results in the following table:
+You can find the results in the following table.
+Each cell contains the accuracy of the corresponding model on the corresponding dataset.
+The results are obtained by running the models with the optimal hyperparameters found by optuna.

 <!--START-->
 | Dataset               |   GRU_FCN |      LSTM |   LSTM_FCN |